zhangrui231/learcs.site/docs/curriculum-resource/cs61a/ch/22-data-abstraction.md

 A rational number is a ratio of integers, and rational numbers constitute an important sub-class of real numbers.
 A rational number such as 1/3 or 17/29 is typically written as:

 ```
-<numerator>/<denominator>
+numerator/denominator

 ```

-where both the <numerator> and <denominator> are placeholders for integer values.
+where both the numerator and denominator are placeholders for integer values.
 Both parts are needed to exactly characterize the value of the rational number.
 Actually dividing integers produces a float approximation, losing the exact precision of integers.

 ```
 >>> 1/3